tanweijie123/tp/docs/DeveloperGuide.md

  </figure>

 As shown in the figure above, first it gets the Client and Session from the filtered (displayed) lists.
 Then, it checks for existing identical Schedule (Schedule that consists of the same Client and Session) using `hasAnyScheduleAssociatedWithClientAndSession()`.
-Since for this case it is not found, then create a new Schedule object and add it into the Model using `Model#addSchedule()`.
-Finally, return the CommandResult to indicate a success.
+Since for this case no identical Schedule is not found, a new Schedule object is created and added into the Model using `Model#addSchedule()`.
+Finally, it returns the CommandResult to indicate a success.

 Thus, `schadd c/2 s/1` will add a Schedule associated with Andy (the second Client in the Client List) and endurance training from 12/12/2020 1400 - 1600 (the first Session in the Session List).
-The result can be illustrated by the following object diagram, which creates a new Schedule:
+The result can be illustrated by the following object diagram, which shows a new is created.

  <figure style="width:auto; text-align:center; padding:0.5em; font-style: italic; font-size: smaller;">
      <p>